mindspore-ai/docs/docs/mindelec/docs/source_en/parameterization.md

 During antenna design, the structure of the simulation object needs to be adjusted and optimized based on the simulation result.
 This tutorial also considers the generalization of the bowtie antenna structure.
 In this tutorial, the structural parameters changed by the bowtie antenna are the length (x) and height of the PEC plate, and thickness (z) of the PCB plate.
 The length ranges from 0 mm to 40 mm, the height ranges from 4 mm to 24 mm, and the thickness ranges from 2 mm to 18 mm.

-In this tutorial, we will build the mapping of these structural parameters to S11 with MindElec, so that S11 can be quickly calculated based on the parameters of new structures.
+In this tutorial, we will build the mapping of these structural parameters to S11 with MindSpore Elec, so that S11 can be quickly calculated based on the parameters of new structures.

 ### Dataset